Well, here it is. Summer.

 “The Blissful Solo Player”

 For many autistic and anxious children, solo play feels like the safest kind of play.
 No one enters their space, no one throws off their plan, and if allowed, they never have to transition away from this blissful play to do such boring things as use the bathroom or eat a snack.
-Many autistic children have superb memories of shows or interactions they may act out in play as well as heightened interests and an ability to hyper-focus that allows them to really enjoy their solo play.
-For many, solo play can be a time of recovery after an overly-stimulating day.
+Many autistic children have superb memories of shows or interactions they may act out in play as well as enthusiastic interests and an ability to hyper-focus that allows them to really enjoy their solo play.
+For many autistic children, solo play can be a time of recovery after an overstimulating day.

-Many parents of "the blissful solo player" are grateful for the time their child entertains themselves so they can make dinner or return emails, and at the same time, often have a gut feeling that too much time alone limits their child's opportunities for social practice and language development.
+Many parents of "the blissful solo player" are grateful for the time their child entertains themselves so they can make dinner or return emails, but sometimes worry that too much time alone limits their child's opportunities for social practice and language development.

 “The Never Leaves You Alone Player”

-Parents of these children feel “touched out” and cringe when they hear “Mom!”.
+Parents of the “never leaves you alone player” often feel “touched out” and annoyed when they hear “Mom!”.
 If you feel this way, it’s time to add some structure to your family’s schedule.
 Here’s how to do it.

 Supporting Free Time: Make a routine when there is no routine

-The first thing to understand is that your child’s negative behavior during summer break is nothing new.
-How do weekends go when there is not much going on?
-Are you able to work from home when your children are in the house?
-We know that children (and all humans) benefit from a routine, but there are some who really struggle to stay emotionally and behaviorally regulated without it.
+First, think about how your child handles weekends and teacher workdays when not much is going on.
+Are you able to work from home when they are in the house?
+If not, what works on those days?
+We know that children benefit from routine, but there are some who really struggle to stay emotionally regulated without one.

-The most important strategy when teaching free time is to actually schedule it like you would any other activity.
+Next, actually schedule free time within the routine like you would any other activity.
 As Kim Hughes, Conscious Discipline Master Instructor, explains: “Where there is chaos, add structure.”
 I often recommend to frame free time as “free-choice” time rather than an open-ended free for all where "the blissful solo player" may disconnect from the family and "the never leaves you alone player" either interrupts you relentlessly or wanders around aimlessly.

-Having a general daily schedule during a long string of days at home is essential.
-But, make sure the schedule is not too detailed.
+Then, create a visual daily schedule but make sure the schedule is not too detailed.
+I call this a skeleton schedule.
 If the schedule is too detailed and something doesn’t go as planned, you could face the additional problem of a child’s emotional upset due to rigidity when plans change.
+But, if it’s too loose with too much free time then it’s not structured enough.
 Usually something like the following, written on a white board in your kitchen, does the trick:

 Morning List (e.g., dressed, brush teeth, feed the cat)